AdobeDocs/commerce-admin-developer/src/pages/pattern-library/displaying-data/datatable.md

 ### View Stickiness

-As a user rearranges, adds, and resizes the columns of a particular table , it’s view state should be saved so that when a user leaves and the returns to the table , it will appear the way the user last viewed it.
+As a user rearranges, adds, and resizes the columns of a particular table , it's view state should be saved so that when a user leaves and the returns to the table , it will appear the way the user last viewed it.

 The following parameters will be saved: